-Cohen and Wolf's Bankruptcy Group represents both secured and unsecured creditors and debtors in bankruptcy, reorganization, workout matters and adversary proceedings.
-Our experienced attorneys draw upon the resources of the firm's Business & Corporate, Tax, Employment, Real Estate and Municipal Groups on client matters.
+Cohen and Wolf's Bankruptcy Group represents both secured and unsecured creditors and debtors in bankruptcy, reorganization, workout matters, and adversary proceedings.
+Our experienced attorneys draw upon the resources of the firm's Business & Corporate, Commercial Lending, Tax, Employment & Labor, Real Estate, and Municipal Groups on client matters.

 Distressed business environments present the opportunity for creative and strategic solutions.
 Our approach is to help clients evaluate their options and develop the best strategy to achieve a successful, cost-effective outcome.